 The Marshall caseback view.

-One of the things we love about these new designs, is that they feel pretty time period agnostic.
-I think that it's just as likely that you'd see a watch kind of like The Eddie in the 1950s as you would in the 80s.
+One of the things we love about these new designs is that they feel quite time-period agnostic.
+I think it's just as likely that you'd see a watch kind of like The Eddie in the 1950s as you would in the '80s.

 We tried to nail that vibe with our first phase of marketing.
 We wanted that nostalgic energy to translate directly into the colors and the overall feel of the collection.